nivertech/eMQTT/README.md

 # Credits

-The first release is based on mqtt4erl.
+The first release is based on rqbbitmq.

 www.rabbitmq.com